The 12 Best Employee Training Software Platforms for 2025

 • Best For: Small to mid-sized IT businesses and teams needing a user-friendly, affordable LMS for rapid deployment of general IT training, onboarding, or specific technical skill development.

 • Pricing: Offers a free plan for up to 5 users.
-Paid plans start at $69/month (billed annually) for up to 40 active users, offering clear scalability.
+Paid plans start at $69/month (verify current pricing on the vendor site) when billed annually for up to 40 active users.

-• Pros: Transparent, published pricing with a free plan, incredibly quick to set up and launch (ideal for agile IT environments), and offers flexible active-user add-ons for higher-tier plans.
+• Pros: Transparent, published pricing with a free plan.
+The system is incredibly quick to set up and launch.
+It also offers flexible active-user add-ons for higher-tier plans to accommodate growth.

-• Cons: SSO (Single Sign-On) and advanced customizations, often desired by IT departments, are locked behind higher-priced tiers.
-Some newer AI features are being moved to more expensive plans.
+• Cons: Single Sign-On (SSO) and advanced customizations are restricted to higher-priced tiers.
+Some newer AI features are also being moved to more expensive plans.

-• Key Takeaway: For lean IT teams, TalentLMS offers exceptional value and speed, allowing quick setup for critical onboarding or tool-specific training without a steep learning curve.
+• Key Takeaway: For lean IT teams, TalentLMS offers value and speed.
+It allows quick setup for critical onboarding or tool-specific training without a steep learning curve for administrators.

 • Reflection Prompt: If you're a smaller IT team or a startup, how crucial is a rapid deployment and intuitive interface for your training initiatives, especially when resources are limited?